 FDA Gets $91 Million Boost, Sequestered User Fees In 2014 Appropriation

 A 2014 omnibus appropriations bill agreed to by Senate and House appropriators would give FDA $2.55 billion in discretionary funding, a $91 million increase.
-The bill would also make available $85 million in previously sequestered FDA user fees.
+In news applauded by the device industry, the bill would also make available $85 million in previously sequestered FDA user fees.

 You may also be interested in...

 The federal shutdown interrupts FDA’s increasing enforcement against firms marketing violative supplement products in addition to slowing drug application evaluations and facility inspections.
 FDA would retain 8,180 staff members, about 55% of its total, mostly because they could be “paid from carryover funding.”